michelletrn/selfjournalpost/README.md

 4. Start the server by running npm start.

 ## Usage
+Explore the Self Journal Post with this login:
+Email: user@test.com
+Password: password

 Once the server is running, you can access the web application in your browser by navigating to http://localhost:3001.
 From there, you can create an account, log in, and start creating and sharing your journal entries with pictures.
 ![journal-ss](./images/journalpost.png)